Visiting and enjoying Shropshire’s iconic hill

 Accessing the Wrekin

 Car parking is available at the Forest Glen to the north of the hill (Shropshire Wildlife Trust car park and some roadside parking).
-This gets very busy at peak times – please park considerately and take care crossing the road.
+This gets very busy at peak times – please ensure that you park safely, do not obstruct the highway, and take care crossing the road.